celestinebj23/bis620.2022/README.md

 <!-- badges: end -->

 The goal of `bis620.2022` is to create a accelerometry graphic.
 The graphic uses a dataset with time and three-dimensional coordinates.
-In addition, it has a feature for creating spectral signature plots.
-The plot function creates an accelerogram using a data frame with a frequency column or time column and X, Y and Z variables.
+Futhermore, it has a feature for creating spectral signature plots.
+The plot function creates an accelerogram graphic using a data frame with a frequency column or time column and X, Y and Z variables.
 The spectrum function performs a fast discrete Fourier analysis of the data frame.